 Trail Ridge Road is a stretch of U.S. Highway 34 that goes through Rocky Mountain National Park from Estes Park, Colorado, to Grand Lake, Colorado.
 It is also called The Beaver Meadow National Scenic Byway.
-Trail Ridge Road is closed during the winter season due to snow and is available from June through October weather permitting.
+Trail Ridge Road is closed during the winter season due to snow and is available from June to October contingent on whether the weather conditions will allow the road to be usable and safe

 Trail Ridge Road was built in the 1930s, offering visitors of Rocky Mountain National Park access to breathtaking views, great wildlife sightings, alpine meadows with wildflowers, alpine tundra and subalpine forests of fir and spruce.
-Mind that it's more windy and colder at high elevations all year round so take some warmer clothes if you decide to take a walk.
+Keep in mind that it's more windy and colder at high elevations all year round so take some warmer clothes if you decide to take a walk.

 Check the updates on the road condition and closing dates on the NPS website.